 The Jujutsu Kaisen Season 2 anime will continue Yuji Itadori’s quest to find and consume Sukana’s 20 cursed fingers.
 But first the anime TV series will delve down into Satoru Gojo’s past.

-It’s been confirmed that the Jujutsu Kaisen movie release date will be in Winter.
+It’s been confirmed that the Jujutsu Kaisen movie release date will be in December 2020 in Japan.
 The film will tell the story of Volume 0.

 But when will Jujutsu Kaisen Season 2 come out?

 The first season was two cours with 24 episodes in total.
 Based on the pacing of the story, it’s predicted that Jujutsu Kaisen Season 2 will be two cours again (see the manga comparison section below for more details).

 What’s a “cour,” you might ask?
 For those unfamiliar with the lingo, a “cour” is a three-month block of TV broadcasting based on the physical seasons, usually composed of 10 to 13 episodes.

 The first season was not a split-cour, which is when a single anime season takes a multi-month break before resuming TV broadcasting.
 That meant the Jujutsu Kaisen Episode 14 release date was on January 15, 2021.

 The Jujutsu Kaisen anime is being produced by animation studio MAPPA, the studio that has given us anime such as Garo, Punch Line, Yuri On Ice, Kakegurui, Inuyashiki, Banana Fish, Zombie Land Saga, Dororo, and Dorohedoro.